gierdo/gierdo.github.io/_posts/2025-12-14-lsp-mix-and-match.md

 # LSP mix and match - cherry-pick capabilities from different LSP servers

+> Note: Recently, `pyrefly` has gained the capabilities that were missing for
+> me to be able to fully switch to it as sole lsp.
+My current setup doesn't
+> make use of cherry-picking LSP capabilities anymore.

 As I have written about [here]({% link _posts/2024-09-19-nvim-lsp.md %}), for most of my file edititing / programming / note-taking / ...
 I use [vim (neovim)](https://neovim.io).